igsemenov/triellipt/docs/sources/triellipt.trimesh.md

 <b>Notes</b>

-(i) Cleaning is a strip-and-smooth action.
+(a) Cleaning is a strip-and-smooth action.

+(b) First super-triangle is used by default.

 ## merge_mesh()